 The still has a shorter rectifier column with few plates in it.
 Since the rectifying column is shorter, the spirit produced in this still is not highly rectified like other spirits, such as vodka or grain whiskey.

 The spirit obtained in this still has 53% abv which is lower compared to cognac and has more congeners left.

 2. Aging and Blending

-After distillation, the young Armagnac very quickly and contributes color and flavor to the Armagnac.
+After the Armagnac distillation, the young Armagnac very quickly and contributes color and flavor to the Armagnac.

-Armagnac gets its characteristics after 8 to 10 years of aging and is fully matured after 20 years.
+Armagnac gets its characteristics after 8-10 years of aging and is fully matured after 20 years.
 The addition of caramel or sugar is not permitted in the Armagnac production process.

-The terms used to indicate the age of Armagnac is the same as for Cognac but with slight modifications.
+Following are the terms used to indicate the age of Armagnac, which is the same as for Cognac but with slight modifications,

-- XO, Très Vieille Réserve, Vieille Relique, Napoléon:- Minimum five years.
+- XO, Très Vieille Réserve, Vieille Relique, Napoléon- Minimum five years.
 Hors d’Age is used for brandies over twenty-five years old.
 The age is mentioned on the label indicates the age of the youngest brandy in the blend.
-Most Armagnac is sold in a flat bottle called in French as Basques.
+In French flat bottle in which most Armagnac is sold is called Basques.